-93. In order to register with the General Osteopathic Council, applicants are required to:

-- a.
-Hold a Recognised Qualification The holder is capable of practice in accordance with the competence, conduct and ethical standards set out in the Osteopathic Practice Standards. - b.
-Satisfy the Registrar that they are of good character. - c.
-Satisfy the Registrar that they are of good health. - d.
-Pay the prescribed fee. - e.
-Ensure that professional indemnity insurance is in place prior to commencing practice. - f.
-Undertake Continuing Professional Development (CPD) (following an initial exemption for 10 months for new graduates registering shortly after graduation). - 94.
-As the osteopathic educational institutions comply with this guidance, the award of the RQ will normally lead to registration with the GOsC. - 95.
-However, if additional information, not known to the educational institution, is discovered about the health or character of the applicant between the award of the 'recognised qualification' and the application for registration, the Registrar will consider this information separately, in the light of the current standards of conduct and competence set out in the GOsC's Osteopathic Practice Standards. - 96.
-In all circumstances, the Registrar requires the following from applicants wishing to register with the GOsC.
+- 100. In order to register with the General Osteopathic Council, applicants are required to: - a. hold a recognised qualification (RQ) the holder is capable of practice in accordance with the competence, conduct and ethical standards set out in the Osteopathic Practice Standards - b. satisfy the Registrar that they are of good character - c. satisfy the Registrar that they are of good health - d. pay the prescribed fee17 - e. ensure that professional indemnity insurance is in place prior to commencing practice - f. undertake continuing professional development. - 101.
+As the osteopathic educational institutions comply with this guidance, the award of the recognised qualification will normally lead to registration with the General Osteopathic Council (GOsC). - 102.
+However, if additional information, not known to the educational institution, is discovered about the health or character of the applicant between the award of the recognised qualification and the application for registration, the Registrar will consider this information separately, in the light of the current standards of conduct and competence set out in the GOsC's Osteopathic Practice Standards. - 103.
+In all circumstances, the Registrar requires the following from applicants wishing to register with the GOsC:

-Registration: the statutory requirement of good health
+The statutory requirement of good health

-- 97. The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of good physical and mental health.
-In the context of osteopathic practice, this simply means that the osteopath is able to practise in accordance with the requirements laid out in the Osteopathic Practice Standards. - 98.
-The application for registration requires applicants to outline any medical problems which may prevent them from practising osteopathy. - 99.
-The application for registration also requests a health reference from a doctor.
-If the applicant is unable to obtain a reference from a doctor they should seek advice from the GOsC.
+- 104. The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of good physical and mental health.
+In the context of osteopathic practice, this simply means that the osteopath is able to practise in accordance with the requirements laid out in the Osteopathic Practice Standards18. - 105.
+The application for registration requires applicants to outline any medical problems which may prevent them from practising osteopathy.

-&lt;sup>14 See Section 3 of the Osteopaths Act 1993.
+17 See Section 3 of the Osteopaths Act 1993

-&lt;sup>15 Available at http://www.osteopathy.org.uk/news-and-resources/document-library/osteopathic-practice-standards/
+18 Available at: www.osteopathy.org.uk/news-and-resources/document-library/osteopathic-practice-standards/osteopathic-practice-standards

-100. The Registrar's duty is to ensure that applicants are able to practise in accordance with the requirements of the Osteopathic Practice Standards, taking into account the relevant equality and human rights legislation.
+- 106. The application for registration also requests a health reference from a doctor.
+If the applicant is unable to obtain a reference from a doctor they should seek advice from the General Osteopathic Council. - 107.
+The Registrar's duty is to ensure that applicants are able to practise in accordance with the requirements of the Osteopathic Practice Standards, taking into account the relevant equality and human rights legislation.
 The Registrar may seek any additional evidence, in order to ensure that this duty is complied with.

-Registration: the statutory requirement of good character
+The statutory requirement of good character